s-kust/python-backtesting-template/README.md

 # Preliminary Analysis Before Running Backtests

-A preliminary analysis includes adding a column for forward returns (`fwd_ret_NUM_DAYS`), representing the returns for the next few days.
-To accomplish this, call the `add_fwd_ret` function and pass the OHLC DataFrame along with the desired number of days as parameters.
-After adding the column, you can analyze how these returns vary based on the specified conditions.

-To conduct the analysis, you'll require statistical methods for hypothesis testing and confidence interval calculation.
+The first step is implementing your trading signal as a **feature**—a Boolean column indicating whether one or more conditions are met on a given day.
+You can design these conditions using **derived columns** such as moving averages, average true range, and similar metrics.
+For examples, refer to the `/features/f_v1_basic.py` file and `/derivative_columns/` folder.

+Before running backtests, start with a quick statistical test to evaluate how significantly the returns differ in subsequent days after the feature value is `True` and `False`.
+If the differences in returns are minimal, skip preparing and running the backtests.

+Sometimes, the returns after `True` and `False` days differ significantly but in the opposite direction of what you expected.
+For example, a trading signal you intended to use for long positions might work better for entering short trades or vice versa.

+**Warning**: Evaluating the test results requires a deep understanding of statistics.

 This repository employs **bootstrapping** instead of traditional parametric methods, such as Student's t-test.
 The `get_bootstrapped_mean_ci` function handles the core calculations.
 If you are not familiar with bootstrapping, take some time to learn about it before diving into the function's code.

 The file `run_fwd_return_analysis.py` provides a comprehensive working example of the preliminary analysis.
 You will find a detailed explanation of its code in the "A Real-Life Example" section below.